Sabretooth (character): House of X

-In the pages of "House of X and Powers of X", Mystique, Sabretooth, and Toad infiltrate the base of Damage Control searching for information in the databases.
-While they get what they searched for, Sabertooth maims several guards in the chaos and is eventually captured by the Fantastic Four.
+In "House of X and Powers of X", Mystique, Sabretooth, and Toad infiltrate the base of Damage Control searching for information in the databases.
+While they get what they searched for, Sabretooth maims several guards in the chaos and is eventually captured by the Fantastic Four.
 While the Fantastic Four are about to take away Sabretooth, Cyclops arrives to bring him back to Krakoa due to diplomatic immunity.
 While tensions arise between him and Mister Fantastic, Cyclops decides to leave Sabretooth to them to avoid a situation.
 In the superhuman prison known as Project Achilles, a trial is being held for Sabretooth.
 The trial is interrupted by Emma Frost who presents the judge with a pardon from the U.S. Supreme Court as the U.S. government has agreed to a general amnesty for all mutants on American soil in anticipation of Krakoa becoming a sovereign nation.
 Despite the protests of the human officials at the court, Emma and Sabretooth are allowed to walk free and return to Krakoa.
 The Quiet Council finds Sabretooth guilty of violating the second law and sentences him to exile deep within the bowels of Krakoa.
 Krakoa swallows him up as X laments the business of running a nation.